Yerevan Metro: Development prospects

 According to the main development plan for the Yerevan metro, there should be 32 stations and 3 lines.
 The first line should be extended to Ajapnyak and Davtashen districts.
 The second one should stretch from the Northern Bus Station through Kanaker-Zeytun, Arabkir, Kentron districts and further to Erebuni district.
-The third line should connect Avan, Nor-Nork, and Nork-Marash districts with the city center and continue through the Kilikia neighborhood to Malatia-Sebastia district.
+The third line should connect Avan, Nor-Nork, and Nork-Marash districts with the city centre and continue through the Kilikia neighborhood to Malatia-Sebastia district.

 Ajapnyak

 The tunnels leading to the Ajapnyak station were dug during the Soviet years, and an entrance to the station was planned.
 However, due to the collapse of the USSR and a lack of funds, construction was halted.

-The business program being considered by the mayor's office included two components: the construction of a shopping center near the new metro station and the renovation of the outdated apartment building in the adjacent area.
+The business program being considered by the mayor's office included two components: the construction of a shopping centre near the new metro station and the renovation of the outdated apartment building in the adjacent area.

-In June 2014, the results of a feasibility study for the construction of a new 3-kilometer route from the Yerevan metro to Ajapnyak were presented.
+In June 2014, the results of a feasibility study for the construction of a new 3-kilometre route from the Yerevan metro to Ajapnyak were presented.
 Commissioned by a European consulting firm in cooperation with the European Bank for Reconstruction and Development, the study was commissioned.
 The project called for using only one of the previously dug tunnels, from the Mergelyan Institute to the left bank of the Hrazdan River, while a new tunnel was to be dug from the right bank to the National Science Laboratory.
 These tunnels were to be connected by a bridge.

 Construction of the station was previously expected to begin in the spring of 2020.
 The project cost was not announced.

 On August 4, 2020, Yerevan Mayor Hayk Marutyan announced that the station would be built at the state's expense.
 According to him, the new metro station will cost Yerevan $35 million.

 In October 2021, the Russian company Metrogiprotrans won a tender announced by the Yerevan Municipality to design a metro line and station in the Ajapnyak district, including the construction of Armenia's first cable-stayed bridge over the Hrazdan River.
 The Armenian government was also offered a project for the development of the Yerevan Metro worth approximately $500 million.

 In August 2022, Metrogiprotrans presented the results of the first stage of design and estimate documentation and preliminary reports with two design options.
 According to preliminary estimates, after the preparation of the full version of the project, construction work will last approximately 4 years.
 The Armenian government allocated 1.1 billion drams to the Ministry of Territorial Administration and Infrastructure to finance preliminary work on the station.
 Construction of the new station was supposed to begin in 2024, but in December 2024 it was reported that a developer would be selected by the end of 2025, and construction would begin in 2026.